aws-solutions/virtual-waiting-room-on-aws/docs/install-guide.md

-# AWS Virtual Waiting Room Installation Guide
+# Virtual Waiting Room on AWS Installation Guide

 ##  Overview

-The AWS Virtual Waiting Room is a solution and toolkit that helps absorb and control incoming user requests to a web site that may not be prepared for an unusually large burst of traffic.
+The Virtual Waiting Room on AWS is a solution and toolkit that helps absorb and control incoming user requests to a web site that may not be prepared for an unusually large burst of traffic.

 It is used to redirect incoming users’ browsers to a holding-area before permitting them to continue into an event, commerce or scheduling site.

-The AWS Virtual Waiting Room can be integrated with new or existing web sites.
+The Virtual Waiting Room on AWS can be integrated with new or existing web sites.
 The templates create a cloud infrastructure designed for temporarily absorbing traffic away from a site, and it provides options to customize and integrate a virtual waiting room with an existing web site

-The end-to-end architecture of the AWS Virtual Waiting Room stacks, related REST APIs and event sources, and sample customer-protected sites are shown in the following diagram.
+The end-to-end architecture of the Virtual Waiting Room on AWS stacks, related REST APIs and event sources, and sample customer-protected sites are shown in the following diagram.

 [Image: physical-view.jpg]

 ## AWS Supported Regions

-The AWS Virtual Waiting Room pre-releases can be installed into the following regions using the supplied CloudFormation templates.
+The Virtual Waiting Room on AWS pre-releases can be installed into the following regions using the supplied CloudFormation templates.
 Please ask if you would like installation support in more regions.

 1. ap-northeast-1
 2. ap-south-1